-It raises large sums for court actions: it sought £70,000 to sue the Office for National Statistics to change the guidance on sex, (captured 20 February 2021) after raising action against the Ministry of Justice to exclude trans women from women’s prisons.
+It raises large sums for court actions: it sought £70,000 to sue the Office for National Statistics to change the guidance on sex, (captured 20 February 2021) after raising action against the Ministry of Justice to exclude trans women from women’s prisons (the action failed).

 It uses emotive language to drum up support.
 To men, it says “Fair play for women is there to speak up for you, your mum and your daughters.”
 This makes men feel they are acting protectively when harassing trans women.
 Protecting from what?
 “If you are told your mother is in a female-only hospital ward you need to be sure she won’t find someone born male in the bed next to her.”
 Well, hospitals have individual rooms in wards, to protect privacy.

 But FPFW figures are incorrect.
 It asserts, “only 2.8% of the transgender community is undergoing any gender-affirming treatment with the vast majority 97.2% simply self-identity with no modifications to their sexed body whatsoever.”
 It trivialises transition, claiming we do not seek treatment, while the waiting lists grow past two years.
 That is based on this study.
 However, the study says,

 the current communication should not be viewed as an attempt to obtain an average measure of transgender prevalence.
 Rather our analyses aimed to explore patterns of the reported estimates, and to perform an assessment of the extent and sources of agreement and disagreement across studies.